Ultimate Marketing Communications Guide

 - Data analysis.
 How are people interacting with your website and your social media presence, and how are they responding to your communications?
 Existing customer behaviour is important too.
 It includes frequency of purchase, most recent purchase and sale value.
 That data paired with the profit you make on the types of product sold will help steer your strategy; e.g., question how much marketing budget should be spent on low profit margin products.

 Note: despite the undeniable importance of ‘digital’ these days, we did not put data analysis first on the above list.
-This is because the data (numbers, statistics…) needs to be analysed in the context of real people.
+This is because the data (numbers, statistics…) needs to be analysed in the context of real people, if it is to be of true value.

 Effective Content to Engage Your Audience